jbexta/AgentPilot/README.md

 Adding a new Action is as easy as adding a new class, and instantly ready to use with ReAct.

 ~~A code interpreter is used when a task cannot be completed using explicitly defined actions.
-It can execute Python code, and is better suited for more difficult tasks.~~ WIP
+It can execute code and is better suited for more difficult tasks.~~ WIP

 This blend of hard-coded actions and a code interpreter allows the Agent to be fast and reliable when it can be, and more powerful when it needs to be.